-And then a large white ferry boat appeared with the words TANGIER TO TARIFA 30 MINUTES painted on the side pulled into the dock in front of me.
-Handing my ticket to the port official, and a quick chat with the port offical about how thrilled I was to get back to the charming Spanish town of Tarifa, walking on to that boat felt like I was being salvaged from a scrap yard.
+And then a large white ferry boat appeared with the words TANGIER TO TARIFA 30 MINUTES painted on the side pulling into the dock in front of me.
+Handing my ticket to the port official, and a quick chat with him about how thrilled I was to get back to the charming Spanish town of Tarifa, walking on to that boat felt like I was being salvaged from a scrap yard.

 First in Arabic, then in Spanish, then in English, it ended with, “…Welcome to Algeciras.”

 It was past midnight, I’d just left a country that almost killed me twice and I had no idea where I was.
 My sister and I locked eyes, and burst out laughing.
 It was hilarious, mostly because of sleep deprivation, that I had no idea where I was but at least I probably wouldn’t be killed by a mob of young Moroccan men.